 LibreOffice is fine for setting up PDFs for text documents.
 However, it won’t be much good if you need to include a website page in the PDF.
 To covert HTML pages to PDF, check out the Web2PDF Web app.
 Click here to open its page.

 Now enter the URL of the page to convert to PDF.
-Press the Convert to PDF button to set up the PDF document for the page.
-Then click Download PDF to save it.
-Now you can open the website page PDF in Edge, Acrobat Reader and other PDF software.
+Press the Convert to PDF button to set up the PDF document for the page and then click Download PDF to save it.
+You can now open the website page PDF in Edge, Acrobat Reader and other PDF software.
 This is also useful if you need to submit a PDF version of a document for official processing.
 It is a good way to make it more difficult to tamper with which is why many educational institutions and government agencies use them.

 You can also press Options to open further settings for the PDFs.
 However, only members can select those options.
 Without membership you’re also limited to 30 PDF conversions a month.